HBenpitsu/miraibov2/docs/progress.md

 # to do

 - complete usecase
-- complete mock-skeleton for main-page
-- complete mock-skeleton for data-page
 - bind skeleton and usecase through isolate-glue
 - think how to broadcast refetch-event
 - complete skeleton